awdem/CV/README.md

 ## Will de Montmollin

 I am a student at Maker's Academy.
+I can do the following things for you...
+I'm looking for..
 I love to understand what makes things work.

 ## Work Experience